 The best part about our boat trip was that we were able to board our boat clutching cups of hot wine to warm ourselves against the winter chill.
 One of the many reasons I love Paris is their extremely caviler attitude towards daytime drinking on boats.
 Our tour was approximately one hour long and we purchased our tickets on the day from a ticket office near Pont Neuf.
 Whilst it was a little chilly it was a really lovely way of exploring Paris and we managed to get some rather lovely shots of the city.

-Marvel at the Golden Versailles Palace
+Golden Versailles Palace

 The gorgeous Golden Versailles Palace is a royal château located in Versailles, the Île-de-France region of France, around 15 miles southwest of Paris.
 Many visitors to Paris don’t realise that that Versailles is located just outside of Paris, meaning you have to navigate French public transport if you want to see it.
 I would recommend going with a guide from The Paris Guy and remove the hassle of planning a trip.